webinar

 Dr. Hazel Guzman

-Program Officer, Adolescent Mental Health, Carmel Hill Foundation
+Program Officer, Adolescent Mental Health, Carmel Hill Fund

 Dr. Hazel Guzman, a psychodynamically-trained psychologist, brings over 15 years of experience in mental health clinical practice and non-profit leadership to her role as Program Officer of Adolescent Mental Health at Carmel Hill Fund.
 Trained in a range of evidence-based modalities, including Dialectical Behavior Therapy for Adolescents, Parent-Child Interaction Therapy, Child-Parent Psychotherapy, Perinatal Child-Parent Psychotherapy, and Triple P, she has worked as a practitioner for all ages.
 She holds the distinguished endorsement from the New York State Association of Infant Mental Health as an Infant Mental Health Mentor.